mc-funk/prime_peer_jq_03/readme.md

 ##HARD MODE

 In addition to the ability to search, the user should be able to sort and/or filter results based on platform, release date and name.

+##PRO MODE

+Add JavaScript pagination to the search results using previous and next button clicks. (hint: try wrapping each "page" of results in a div that starts off hidden.)